chrisburnell/chrisburnell.com/src/pages/about.md

 ## Colophon

-This website was built with [Eleventy](https://11ty.dev).
-The code is *mostly* available for your perusal on [GitHub]({{ author.urls.github_repo }}).
+This website was built with [Eleventy](https://11ty.dev), which I love using.
+It makes sense to me and has allows me all the rigid order and flexibility I want out of my website.
+My source code is *mostly* available for your perusal on [GitHub]({{ author.urls.github_repo }}).

-There are [quite a few](/archive/) different types of posts that I publish, and [the IndieWeb](https://indieweb.org) is the backbone of the mentality behind it all.
-Naturally, I support incoming [webmentions](https://indieweb.org/webmention) against posts, which *I think* is a way cooler alternative to giving my thoughts and conversations so a social network silo; *although, I totally still use some of them, mostly to syndicate my content to*.
+There are also [quite a few](/archive/) different types of posts that I publish, and [the IndieWeb](https://indieweb.org) is the backbone of the mentality behind it all.
+Naturally, I support incoming [webmentions](https://indieweb.org/webmention) against posts, which *I think* is a way cooler alternative to giving my thoughts and conversations to a social network silo; *although, I totally still use some of them, mostly to syndicate my content to*.

-I’m also seeing how I feel about serving ads, currently coming through from [Carbon Ads](https://www.carbonads.net), which I find to be an unobtrusive service with ads that actually make sense for my audience.
+I also serve (what I hope are unobtrusive) ads, currently coming through from [Carbon Ads](https://www.carbonads.net), whom I find to be a trustworthy and reliable service that presents sensible ads to my audience.

 ## Contact